atlas-brown/rt/implementation.md

 There are two ways to construct the model:

-1. **Precise Construction:** Use the precise construction of translate-match (to be introduced later).
+1. **Precise translate-match Construction:** Use the precise construction of translate-match (to be introduced later).

 2. **FST Model for field-select:**